 Em dash (—): The em dash is the longest of these three dashes.
 It is used to indicate a pause in speech or a grammatical break in a sentence.
 Is also often used as a sign off or citation mark, such as when noting the author of a quotation.
 To type an em dash on a Mac, hold down the option and shift keys and then press the hyphen key.
 On a PC, hold down the alt key and then type "0151" on the numeric keypad.

-In some cases there’s no perceivable difference between a line break and a paragraph break.
-However, if you’re editing a document that contains formatting, there may be a different amount of line space between paragraphs than within paragraphs.
+If you’re editing a formatted document, there may be a different amount of line space between paragraphs than within paragraphs.
 When this is the case, it's important to be mindful of what kind of break you create when moving to the next line of text.
 To create a line break, hold down shift while pressing return.
 To create a paragraph break, simply press return.

 To help with readability, a paragraph should not be too wide or too narrow.
 A good rule of thumb is around 50–75 characters wide.
 Additionally, with the exception of responsive website copy, avoid having the last word of a paragraph sit on its own line.
 To fix this, move the second to last word down onto the last line as well.
 Be sure to hold shift while hitting return to make sure you create a line break and not a paragraph break.